-Before you make the commitment to put countless hours of preparation, energy, money and effort into becoming a firefighter, I sure hope you realize what you are getting yourself into.
+Before you make the commitment to put countless hours of preparation, energy, money and effort into becoming a firefighter, realize what you are getting yourself into.
 Whether you are just getting started or far along in the process you may still have a few things to learn about the career you are pursuing.

-Before any future firefighter determines this is the career for them, I hope they realize they may be called upon on any given shift, to do a number of different things, and even possess the necessary knowledge, skills, and abilities to accomplish the following things at some point during their fire department career, depending on the department they end up working for.
-Some of these things the department will formally teach you how to accomplish.
-However, many of these things the department will expect you to bring with you in the form of life experience or learn on-the-job from other firefighters.
+Before any future firefighter determines this is the career for them, they must realize that they may be called upon on any given shift to do a number of different things, and even possess the necessary knowledge, skills and abilities to accomplish the following things at some point during their fire department career.

-I once heard from someone that a firefighter needs to know about 26 different trades and careers, to be a good firefighter.
-At first, that sounded unrealistic, but when you think about it, it is highly possible a firefighter can be called upon at a moment's notice to do any of the following trades, professions, jobs, or careers as part of their daily routine on duty (and I don't mean as part of a side job off-duty):
+Someone once said a firefighter needs to know about 26 different trades and careers to be a good firefighter.
+At first, that sounds unrealistic.
+But when you think about it, it is highly possible a firefighter can be called upon at a moment's notice to do any of the following trades, professions, jobs or careers as part of their daily routine on duty.

 - Social worker